bips-hb/APTS_Causal_Inference/README.md

-# Practicals for the APTS Module "Causal Inference" 2023 (V Didelez)
+# Practicals for the APTS Module "Causal Inference" 2023 (V. Didelez and R.J.
+Evans)

 Practicals for the Module "Causal Inference" at the Academy for PhD Training in Statistics (https://warwick.ac.uk/fac/sci/statistics/apts/programme/causinf/)